Vilin97/VasBlog/posts/post5.md

 * [Improved `HopRates`](https://github.com/SciML/DiffEqJump.jl/pull/202) -- optimized `HopRates` for `CartesianGrid`.
 * [More `HopRates`](https://github.com/SciML/DiffEqJump.jl/pull/203) -- added two new forms of hopping rates to reduce memory use.
 * [Rename file](https://github.com/SciML/DiffEqJump.jl/pull/204) -- small PR renaming a file.
+* [New `PriorityTable`](https://github.com/SciML/DiffEqJump.jl/pull/208) -- rewrote the `PriorityTable` structure to make it faster.
+This PR will be merged once it passes review.

 I made two pull requests to other `SciML` repositories -- `SciMLTutorials` and `SciMLBenchmarks`.

 * [Tutorial for the spatial reversible binding jump model](https://github.com/SciML/SciMLTutorials.jl/pull/430) -- a tutorial showing how to use the newly added functionality in `DiffEqJump`.
 This was merged.
 * [Benchmarking](https://github.com/SciML/SciMLBenchmarks.jl/pull/298) -- a benchmarking script comparing the spatial SSAs.
+It will be merged once it passes review.